dcardonab/STCV-Synth/submission/FINAL_REPORT.md

 ![Image Two](images/Selection_112.png)

-In the end, while the neural networks were easily trained, the accuracy was not comparable to MediaPipe.
-MediaPipe provides the ability to recognize hands and landmarks assigned by MediaPipe with astonishing ease.
-Further, the landmarks provided by MediaPipe provided a simple hand coordinate system that allowed the STCV to become more sophisticated than sign language training of the neural network easily allowed.
-Simply put, MediaPipe provides more capability with substantially less effort.
+In the end, while the neural networks were easily trained, the accuracy was not comparable to _MediaPipe_. _MediaPipe_ provides the ability to recognize hands and landmarks assigned by _MediaPipe_ with astonishing ease.
+Further, the landmarks provided by _MediaPipe_ provided a simple hand coordinate system that allowed the STCV to become more sophisticated than sign language training of the neural network easily allowed.
+Simply put, _MediaPipe_ provides more capability with substantially less effort.

 Thus, the code in action_classification.py demonstrates computer vision and a neural network training of sign language, the code is not part of the end product.
 The fitting and predictition developed reasonable results but still fell short in that following ways.

 ### False Results

 When using a trained model, the developed algorithm determines the most probable label from the set of labels found in the data.
 However, what happens when there is no actual label condition present?
 In those cases, the training would still attempt to make predictions.
-While this scenario could have relieved additional programming, the situation was entirely bypassed with MediaPipe.
+While this scenario could have relieved additional programming, the situation was entirely bypassed with _MediaPipe_.
 If there were no hands present in the computer vision field of view, false positives were almost completely avoided

 ### Significant Training Costs

-Google trained MediaPipe trained with a dataset larger than anything the STCV application could accomplish.
+Google trained _MediaPipe_ trained with a dataset larger than anything the STCV application could accomplish.
 "To obtain ground truth data, we have manually annotated ~30K real-world images with 21 3D coordinates..."
 (Google, LLC, 2020).
 For the project research, code was written to assist in the capturing of images to build model training data.
 This work required time and patience since the quality of the images had to be suitable as exemplars.
-Early results indicated that building model training data would be time-consuming without yielding a superior product to MediaPipe.
+Early results indicated that building model training data would be time-consuming without yielding a superior product to _MediaPipe_.

 ## MediaPipe Computer Vision

-With MediaPipe, hand landmarks are easily identified.
-The MediaPipe abilities were discovered as a result of the neural network training.
-Renotte makes use of MediaPipe to extract the landmarks into NumPy arrays that are then submitted to fitting and prediction.
-MediaPipe provides "precise keypoint localization of 21 3D hand-knuckle coordinates inside the detected hand regions via regression, that is direct, coordinate prediction."
-(Google, LLC, 2020) Direct, coordinated predication allowed the project to recognize finger movements exactly.
-MediaPipe provided for specific finger identification.
+With _MediaPipe_, hand landmarks are easily identified.
+The _MediaPipe_ abilities were discovered as a result of the neural network training.
+Renotte makes use of _MediaPipe_ to extract the landmarks into _NumPy_ arrays that are then submitted to fitting and prediction.  _MediaPipe_ provides "precise keypoint localization of 21 3D hand-knuckle coordinates inside the detected hand regions via regression, that is direct, coordinate prediction."
+(Google, LLC, 2020) Direct, coordinated predication allowed the project to recognize finger movements exactly. _MediaPipe_ provided for specific finger identification.
 Once the application could identify finger positions precisely, the application could then substitute the touch interface for a computer vision interface.

 ![Hand landmarks](images/handlandmarks.png) (Google, LLC, 2020)

-Using MediaPipe and combined with OpenCV for Python provided for basis for a touchless user interface.
+Using _MediaPipe_ and combined with OpenCV for Python provided for basis for a touchless user interface.

 ## Graphical User Interface

 Computer vision forms the basis of the user interface.
-The user interface makes use of two primary libraries: MediaPipe and OpenCV.
+The user interface makes use of two primary libraries: _MediaPipe_ and OpenCV.
 OpenCV is the rendering platform for all user controls.
 The visual interface of visual controls that are rendered on the screen to provide the grahical interface.
 These controls are not accessed via mouse and keyboard, but virtually through computer vision.
 All user controls were created by this project team, since the project is unaware of any applicable OpenCV controls that could adapted to this project.
 That is not to say that OpenCV does not have user interface controls as part of the library, it does.
 Those controls did not meet the project requirements.

 The following is an example of the __init__ function for a user interface class written for the project.
 As seen below, the parameters of the class define the user interface.